WaiveCar/Waivecar/src/views/site/faq.md

-﻿## What is WaiveCar?
+## What is WaiveCar?
 WaiveCar is the first ever FREE & 100% electric car sharing program.
 We are ad-supported so the funds we receive from advertisers to display their ads on our roof-mounted screens and body wraps allow users to drive our cars FREE for 2 hours then $5.99/hr...MIC DROP.

 ## Signing up
 ### What do I need to sign up?
-All you need to sign up with WaiveCar is a smart phone, credit/debit card, a valid driver's license, and a good driving record.
+All you need to sign up with WaiveCar is a smart phone, credit card, a valid driver's license, and a good driving record.
 Simply download the app from your app store!

 #### What's a good driving record?

 To us, a good driving record means one without any:

  * DUIs
  * Moving violations
  * Driving with a suspended license
  * Any similar negligent or reckless acts
  * Accidents

 ### Does it cost any money to sign up?
 Nope!
 We promise there REALLY are no catches.
 We're that magical.

-### Why do I need a credit/debit card to sign up if it's free?
+### Why do I need a credit card to sign up if it's free?
-We charge a temporary $1 hold on your card when you book a car that will be refunded as soon as your ride is over just to make sure there are funds in case you go over the 2 free hours!
+We charge a temporary $20 hold on your card when you book a car that is immediately refunded just to make sure there are funds in case you go over the 2 free hours!

 ### How old do I need to be to drive WaiveCar?
 You need to be 21 to drive with WaiveCar.